libvirt: fix definition for rbd params/sources/etc

 Right now you can simply put everything you need in the "name" attribute, but we'll have to check with the libvirt guys how they think about that.

-#6 Updated by Sage Weil almost 8 years ago
+#6 Updated by Sage Weil about 8 years ago

 Hmm yeah, it's at least doable.
 I just sent an email to libvir-list asking about a more generic syntax for options... that'll let us eventually support using kernel rbd driver as well (in a reasonably non-hacky way).
 Seem ok?
 (Can probably move discussion to the list..)